Ohio Mechanics Lien Frequently Asked Questions

 Ohio state law is unclear or silent about whether contractors and suppliers can waive their lien rights before any work on the project begins.
 Accordingly, you want to proceed with caution on this subject.
 You can learn more about such “no lien clauses” at this article: Where Can You Waive Your Lien Rights Before Payment?

-Do I Need to Send a Ohio Preliminary Notice?
+Do I Need to Send an Ohio Preliminary Notice?

 It depends.
 All parties who did not contract directly with the property owner (excluding laborers) must file a Notice of Furnishing.
 If the property owner does not record a Notice of Commencement, or records a defective Notice of Commencement, a preliminary notice is not required – but it is generally considered to be best practice to give notice anyway.
 Ohio does not require preliminary notices for projects on 1 or 3 family residences and condominiums, but it is generally advisable to give notice anyway.

-When do I Need to Send a Ohio Preliminary Notice?
+When do I Need to Send an Ohio Preliminary Notice?

-The Notice of Furnishing must be received or mailed by certified mail within 21 days from the claimant’s first furnishing of labor and/or materials when a Notice of Commencement has been properly filed with the county recorded.
-Early Notice is ineffective, and if sent by certified mail, it must be sent after the first delivery of labor and/or materials.
+The Notice of Furnishing must be received or mailed by certified mail within 21 days from the claimant’s first furnishing of labor and/or materials when a Notice of Commencement has been properly filed with the county recorder.
+Early notice is ineffective, and if sent by certified mail, it must be sent after the first delivery of labor and/or materials.

 Finally, if the property owner, or any other party with an interest in the property or contractor requests – the lien claimant must provide a written statement of the work and/or material provided and the amount unpaid within 10 days of the request.
 Failure to do so may extinguish lien rights.